PolusAI/image-tools/polus-feature-extraction-plugin/README.md

    7. Solidity -
          Ratio of pixels in the region to pixels of convex hull image.
    8. Centroid -
          The center point of the region.
-Centroid x and y indicates the (x,y) coordinates.
+Centroid_row is the x centroid coordinate and Centroid_column is the y centroid coordinate.
    9. Neighbors -
          The number of neighbors touching the object.
    10. Maximum feret -
          The longest distance between any two points in the region (maximum caliber diameter) is calculated.
-The feret diameter for number of angles (0-180 degrees) are calculated and their maximum is selected.
+The feret diameter for
+         number of angles (0-180 degrees) are calculated and their maximum is selected.
    11. Minimum feret -
          The minimum caliber diameter is calculated.
 The feret diameter for number of angles (0-180 degrees) are calculated and their            minimum is selected.
    12. Polygonality score -
          The score ranges from -infinity to 10.
 Score 10 indicates the object shape is polygon and score -infinity indicates the object          shape is not polygon.
    13. Hexagonality score -
          The score ranges from -infinity to 10.
 Score 10 indicates the object shape is hexagon and score -infinity indicates the object          shape is not hexagon.
    14. Hexagonality standard deviation -
          Dispersion of hexagonality_score relative to its mean.
    15. Euler number -